-(b) Favoring a male employee over a female employee with respect to promotion, ASSIGNMENT, training opportunities, study and scholarship grants solely on account of their sexes[.]; AND
+17 18 (b) Favoring a male employee over a female employee with respect to promotion, ASSIGNMENT, training opportunities, study and scholarship grants solely on account of their sexes[.]; AND

-(C) FAVORING A MALE EMPLOYEE OVER A FEMALE EMPLOYEE WITH RESPECT TO DISMISSAL OF PERSONNEL OR THE

-APPLICATION OF ANY RETRENCHMENT POLICY OF THE EMPLOYER SOLELY ON ACCOUNT OF THEIR SEXES AND REPRODUCTIVE FUNCTION AND POTENTIAL.
+(C) FAVORING A MALE EMPLOYEE OVER A FEMALE EMPLOYEE WITH RESPECT TO DISMISSAL OF PERSONNEL OR THE APPLICATION OF ANY RETRENCHMENT, REDUNDANCY OR SIMILAR POLICY OF THE EMPLOYER SOLELY ON ACCOUNT OF THEIR SEXES AND REPRODUCTIVE FUNCTION AND POTENTIAL.

 Criminal liability for the willful commission of any unlawful act as provided in this Article or any violation of the rules and regulations issued pursuant to Section 2 hereof shall be penalized as provided in Articles 303 and 304 of this Code: Provided, That the institution of any criminal action under this provision shall not bar the aggrieved employee from filing an entirely separate and distinct action for money claims, which may include claims for damages and other affirmative reliefs.
-The actions hereby authorized shall proceed independently of each other.
+The actions hereby authorized shall proceed independently of each other."

-15 SEC.
-2. Article 135 [137] of the Labor Code is hereby amended to read as 16 follows:
+SEC.
+2. Article 135 [137] of the Labor Code is hereby amended to read as follows:

-ARTICLE 137.
+"ARTICLE 137.
 Prohibited Acts. - (a) It shall be unlawful for any employer:

-(1) To deny any woman employee the benefits provided for in this Chapter or to discharge any woman employed by him for the purpose of preventing her from enjoying any of the benefits provided under this Code;

-(2) To discharge such woman on account of her pregnancy, or while on leave or in confinement due to her pregnancy;

-(3) To discharge or refuse the admission of such woman upon returning to her work for fear that she may again be pregnant [.]; OR

-(4) TO DENY ANY WOMAN THE BENEFITS OF EMPLOYMENT OR OTHER STATUTORY BENEFITS UNDER OUR LAWS BY REASON OF HER SEX.
+- (1) To deny any woman employee the benefits provided for in this Chapter or to discharge any woman employed by him for the purpose of preventing her from enjoying any of the benefits provided under this Code; - (2) To discharge such woman on account of her pregnancy, or while on leave or in confinement due to her pregnancy; - (3) To discharge or refuse the admission of such woman upon returning to her work for fear that she may again be pregnant [.]; OR - TO DENY ANY WOMAN THE BENEFITS OF EMPLOYMENT OR OTHER STATUTORY BENEFITS UNDER OUR LAWS BY REASON OF HER SEX.

-ANY EMPLOYER WHO COMMITS OR ATTEMPTS IN ANY MANNER TO COMMIT ANY OF THE ACTS PROHIBITED UNDER THIS ARTICLE OR ANY RULE OR REGULATION ISSUED PURSUANT THERETO SHALL, IN ADDITION TO OTHER PENALTIES AS MAY BE PROVIDED BY LAW, UPON CONVICTION, BE PUNISHED BY A FINE OF UP TO FIFTY THOUSAND PESOS (Php 50,000) PROVIDED, THAT THE CONVICTION OR ACQUITTAL OBTAINED BY THE EMPLOYER SHALL NOT BE A BAR TO THE FILING BY THE FEMALE EMPLOYEE OF A CIVIL SUIT FOR THE PAYMENT OF SALARIES OR BENEFITS DUE HER.
+ANY EMPLOYER WHO COMMITS OR ATTEMPTS IN ANY MANNER TO COMMIT ANY OF THE ACTS PROHIBITED UNDER THIS ARTICLE OR ANY RULE OR REGULATION ISSUED PURSUANT THERETO SHALL, IN ADDITION TO OTHER PENALTIES AS MAY BE PROVIDED BY LAW.
+UPON CONVICTION, BE PUNISHED BY A FINE OF UP TO FIFTY THOUSAND PESOS (P50,000.00): PROVIDED, THAT THE CONVICTION OR ACQUITTAL OBTAINED BY THE EMPLOYER SHALL NOT BE A BAR TO THE FILING BY

-ANY EMPLOYEE OR PERSON WHO WILLFULLY AIDS OR ABETS IN THE COMMISSION OF THE ACTS PROHIBITED HEREIN OR WHO CAUSES THE COMMISSION OF ANY SUCH ACTS BY

-ANOTHER SHALL BE LIABLE IN THE SAME MANNER AS THE EMPLOYER.

-SEC.
-3. Implementing Rules and Regulations. - Within thirty (30) days from the effectivity of this Act, the Secretary of Labor and Employment, in consultation with the Tripartite Industrial Peace Council, shall issue and publish the necessary rules and regulations to implement the provisions of this Act.

-9 SEC.
-4. Separability Clause. - If any provision of this Act is declared 10 unconstitutional, the same shall not affect the validity and effectivity of the other 11 provisions hereof.

-SEC.
-5. Repealing Clause. - All laws, executive orders, presidential decrees, presidential proclamations, rules and regulations or parts thereof inconsistent with the provisions of this Act are hereby repealed or modified accordingly.

-SEC.
-6. Effectivity Clause. - This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in a newspaper of general circulation.
+THE FEMALE EMPLOYEE OF A CIVIL SUIT FOR THE 1 2 PAYMENT OF SALARIES OR BENEFITS DUE HER.
+3 4 ANY EMPLOYEE OR PERSON WHO WILLFULLY AIDS OR ABETS IN THE COMMISSION OF THE ACTS PROHIBITED 5 6 HEREIN OR WHO CAUSES THE COMMISSION OF ANY SUCH ACTS BY ANOTHER SHALL BE LIABLE IN THE 7 8 SAME MANNER AS THE EMPLOYER."
+9 10 SEC.
+3. Implementing Rules and Regulations. - Within thirty (30) days from the effectivity of this Act, the Secretary of Labor and Employment, 11 in consultation with the Tripartite Industrial Peace Council and other relevant 12 13 stakeholders, shall issue the necessary rules and regulations to implement 14 the provisions of this Act.
+15 16 SEC.
+4. Separability Clause. - If any provision of this Act is declared 17 unconstitutional, the same shall not affect the validity and effectivity of the 18 other provisions hereof.
+19 20 SEC.
+5. Repealing Clause. - All laws, executive orders, presidential 21 decrees, presidential proclamations, rules and regulations or parts thereof 22 inconsistent with the provisions of this Act are hereby repealed or modified 23 accordingly.
+24 25 SEC.
+6. Effectivity Clause. - This Act shall take effect fifteen (15) days 26 after its publication in the Official Gazette or in at least two (2) newspapers of 27 general circulation.
+28 29 Approved,

-21 Approved,